-The Center for the Study of Law and Religion produces and promotes path-breaking scholarship, teaching, and public programs on the interaction of law and religion around the world.
-CSLR is a thought leader dedicated to producing innovative scholarship, facilitating challenging conversations, convening the best minds, and training the next generation of academics, lawyers, and religious leaders to advance the global conversation on law and religion.
+The mission of the Center for the Study of Law and Religion is to produce and promote path-breaking scholarship, teaching, and public programs on the interaction of law and religion around the world.

 McDonald Agape Foundation Awards $2 Million to CSLR

 Law impacts the activities of religious believers, clergy, communities, and organizations in numerous seen and unseen ways.
 The attention of the American public is focused on the church—and its relationship to the state—now more than ever.
 In the past several years, many instances of clergy sexual abuse, financial crimes and tax fraud, employment disputes, organizational misgovernance, and property disputes have made national news headlines.
 This multi-year study of Law and Ministry in the United States (“Study”), begun in Spring 2020, was generously funded by the Lilly Endowment, Inc. and prepared by the Center for the Study of Law and Religion (“CSLR”) at Emory University.

 CSLR is pleased to welcome Dr. Thomas Jared Farmer as McDonald Scholar in Residence.
 Jared will work closely with John Witte and Amy Wheeler on the planning and administration of the new McDonald Distinguished Senior Fellows program.
 He will also provide research support to John Witte and advance his own research agenda in the philosophy of religion.

 We sat down with Jared to learn more about his path (back) to Emory and plans for the future.